About SafeNest

 How Grades Work

 The overall grade is a weighted average of all categories that have available data.
-If a category lacks sufficient data, it is excluded from the overall calculation rather than penalizing the ZIP code.
+If a category lacks sufficient data, it is excluded rather than penalizing the ZIP code.

 Scoring Scale